Moroccan Carrot and Lentil Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-Now that the temps have dipped below 50ºF here in Denver, we can officially announce the start of SOUP SEASON.
+Now that temperatures have dipped below 50ºF here in Colorado, we can officially announce the start of SOUP SEASON.

 I have many beloved soup recipes here on Dishing Out Health.
-This Wild Rice and Mushroom Soup is a reader favorite, as is this Nourishing White Bean and Lemon Soup.
-Both are plant-based, incredibly hearty, and come together in 1 pot.
+This Wild Rice and Mushroom Soup is a reader favorite, as well as this nourishing White Bean Soup.

-For this recipe, I wanted a lentil soup that showcased the qualities of what makes lentil soup so desirable: filling but not heavy, nutritious, budget-friendly, and boasting layers of complexity.
+For this recipe, however, I wanted to showcase the qualities of what makes lentil soup so desirable: filling but not heavy, nutritious, budget-friendly, and boasting layers of complexity.

-While you can’t go wrong with a standard carrot and lentil soup, I love the idea of adding moroccan flavors to this one.
-For example, my favorite chili paste, harrisa, warm spices like coriander and turmeric, and fresh citrus for brightness.
+I also love the idea of adding moroccan flavors to a cozy lentil soup.
+Here, I’m using my favorite chili paste, harrisa, as well as warm spices like coriander and turmeric, and fresh lemon for brightness.

-If you don’t have any of these ingredients on hand, don’t worry — the recipe is very versatile and forgiving.
-I always try to offer substitutes for any ingredients that aren’t household staples for most.
+If you don’t have any of these ingredients on hand, this recipe is fortunately very versatile and forgiving.

 • Carrots: You need 12 ounces of carrots, which amounts to roughly 4 to 5 large carrots, depending on thickness.
 While you can certainly peel the carrots before, I tried the soup both ways and couldn’t tell much of a difference.

 • Harissa: This is one of my go-to condiments when I want to add layers of complexity and heat to dishes.
 I use it liberally and flexibly, but it can vary in heat depending on the region and maker.
-My go-to brand is Mina, which is available in mild or spicy.
+Give your harissa a taste test before using so you know the level of spice.

 • Aromatics: A mix of onion, garlic, and ginger create the aromatic backbone for this soup.
 I do not suggest swapping the fresh garlic and ginger for ground — they just don’t pack the same punch!